Stalemate

 stalemate

-‘The stalemate is the penalty for mauling without killing’ was the prize-winning entry in a New Statesman competition in the 1950s.
-The remark came from a Mr Hamburger, according to Assiac, the Statesman’s columnist (see page 63 of his book The Pleasures of Chess).
+‘The stalemate is the penalty for mauling without killing’ was the prize-winning entry in a New Statesman and Nation competition in the 1950s.
+The remark came from a Mr Hamburger, according to Assiac, the magazine’s columnist (see page 63 of his book The Pleasures of Chess).
+[Addition on 29 August 2024: regarding the Hamburger observation, the exact text and source are now given at the end of the present feature article.]

 In the present compendium of little-known examples of stalemate, we begin with what is probably the most common form, arising in a queen ending: